freedomofpress/securedrop-styleguide/_site/README.md

 That's it!
 Now you can begin to modify the files and they will be automatically built and displayed on your localhost upon a page refresh.

+When you're done with the changes, press Ctrl+C to stop the localhost process.